 \paragraph{Autarky systems}

 The notion of an ``autarky system'', as a selection of special autarkies with similar good properties as general autarkies, was introduced in \cite{Ku00f}, partially further expanded in \cite{Kullmann2007Balanciert}, and overviewed in \cite[Subsection 11.11]{Kullmann2007HandbuchMU}.
 The starting point for an autarky system is to single out a restricted notion of autarky.
 This restricted autarky notion implies a restricted satisfiability notion, namely clause-sets satisfiable via (iterated) autarky reduction, using only these special autarkies.
-This is indeed equivalent for ``normal autarky systems'' to satisfiability by a single such special autarky.\footnote{``Normal autarky systems'' were called ``strong autarky systems'' in \cite[Section 8]{Ku00f}.} For these normal systems reversely the general autarkies of the system can be derived from those special autarkies, which are also satisfying assignments.
+This is indeed equivalent for ``normal autarky systems'' to satisfiability by a single such special autarky.\footnote{``Normal autarky systems'' were called ``strong autarky systems'' in \cite[Section 8]{Ku00f}.} Furthermore, for such normal systems reversely the general autarkies of the system can be derived from those special autarkies, just using the satisfying assignments amongst them.
 For arbitrary autarky systems also the notions ``minimal unsatisfiability'' and ``lean'' are defined, and are central properties.

-\emph{Balanced autarkies} yield an example of a rather general autarky system, the basis of autarkies for hypergraph colouring; here for an autarky, touched clauses need not only have some satisfied literal, but also some falsified literal.
+\emph{Balanced autarkies} yield an example of a rather general autarky system, the basis of autarkies for hypergraph colouring; here for an autarky, touched clauses need not only have some satisfied literal, but also some \emph{falsified} literal.
 The corresponding satisfiability notion is ``NAE-satisfiability'', and will be further discussed in Subsection \ref{sec:introLEAN}.

 \paragraph{Matching autarkies}